clslesnick/ExampleHealthDashboard/README.md

 # ExampleHealthDashboard
-This is an example of what a Health Data Dashboard could look like
+This repo contains data, scripts and an example dashboard for Health modeling